Correcting noisy quantum gates with shortcuts to adiabaticity: Concluding remarks

 \section{Concluding remarks}

 In this work, we have considered the problem of dynamically implementing the CNOT operation $|10\rangle\leftrightarrow|11\rangle$.
 By locally driving a system of two-interacting qubits, we have shown that the desired gate operation can be performed adiabatically in terms of an effective Landau-Zener (two-level) problem.
 More realistic situations where errors arise have been analyzed, such as when the gate operation is subjected to non-adiabatic and noise effects.
-We have shown that counterdiabatic control can properly combat these sources of errors and thus that the control theory based on Eq.~(\ref{Hcd_cnot}) is relatively robust against weak noise for short times $\tau$.
+We have shown that counterdiabatic control can properly avoid these sources of errors and thus that the control theory based on Eq.~(\ref{Hcd_cnot}) is relatively robust against weak noise for short times $\tau$.

 Finding new ways to protect unitary gate operations against different forms of errors is essential to quantum computing.
 Here, we have provided a simple and general way to do this on the basis of shortcuts to adiabaticity.
 In spirit, our approach is similar to what was proposed in Ref. \cite{Santos_2015}.
 However, in our analysis, we have taken an additional step forward and also shown the effectiveness of counterdiabatic control in mitigating errors introduced by possible classical noise in the control fields and the presence of environmental effects.
+As a future work, it would be interesting to make a comprehensive comparative analysis of the performance of different quantum control methods~\cite{Steve2025} in achieving noise robust quantum gates.

 \acknowledgments{M.F.C would like to thank E. Doucet for insightful discussions on the theory of open quantum systems, and R. Robertson for drawing our attention to general $N$-qubit gates.
 This work was supported by Conselho Nacional de Desenvolvimento Cient\'{i}fico e Tecnol\'{o}gico (CNPq), Brazil, through grant No. 200267/2023-0.
 M.V.S.B. acknowledges the support of CNPq, under Grant No. 304120/2022-7, and the S\~ao Paulo Research Foundation (FAPESP), Brazil, Process Number 2022/15453-0.
 S.D. and M.F.C. acknowledge support from the John Templeton Foundation under Grant No. 62422.}